Jemoka/blag/content/posts/KBhpwr_notes.md

 6.  publication (editor and publisher should be named), is there a special interest group?
 7.  author's training and publicatino record
 8.  quality of argument (reasoning + evidence, quality of works cited)
+9.  can you find some of the info else where  in reputable sources?

+cite one additional source